Link Building

 A slow and consistent approach needs to be adopted when it comes to tracking growth in the strong behind links currently associated with any website or page.

-Guest Posting Negatively Contributes to Link Building
+Myth 2: Guest Posting Negatively Contributes to Link Building

 Source

 Guest posting can play an integral role in any successful link-building campaign.
-Quality blog posts on relevant industry publications provide incredibly valuable for brand visibility, increased domain authority, and authoritative backlinks for search engine optimization benefit.
+Quality blog posts on relevant industry publications provide incredibly valuable for brand visibility, increased domain authority, organic traffic, and authoritative backlinks for search engine optimization benefit.

 However, it is important to keep in mind the importance of link relevance and author credentials to ensure a natural link profile - what Google considers desirable.